Nimus-oes/react-world-ranks/README.md

 ### Why Internationalization Matters

-Building for i18n from the start avoids expensive refactoring later.
-Without it, adding languages retroactively can introduce significant complexity.
-Even if multilingual support isn’t an immediate requirement, planning for it offers several advantages:
+Building with i18n in mind from the beginning helps avoid costly refactoring down the line.
+Without it, adding new languages later can introduce significant complexity.
+Even if multilingual support isn’t an immediate requirement, planning for it early brings several key advantages:

 - ✅ Reduces localization time and costs
 - ✅ Improves code maintainability